-If an employee/eligible dependent purchases a brand name prescription, and an equivalent generic prescription is available, the employee/eligible dependent must pay the difference between the brand name prescription and the generic prescription plus any applicable brand prescription copayment.
+If an employee/eligible dependent purchases a brand name prescription, and an equivalent generic prescription is available, the employee/eligible dependent must pay the difference between the brand name prescription and the generic prescription plus any applicable brand prescription co-payment.
 This is referred to as an ancillary fee.
-If the physician writes on the prescription "dispense as written", the drug will be dispensed as such, and the employee/eligible dependent will only be responsible for the brand name prescription copayment.
+If the physician writes on the prescription "dispense as written", the drug will be dispensed as such, and the employee/eligible dependent will only be responsible for the brand name prescription co-payment.

-The Kentucky Employees Health Plan utilizes Express Scripts 2006 National Preferred Formulary.
-As this formulary is subject to change through the year, you may request a copy by calling 877-597-7474 or by visiting Express Scripts web site at www.express-scripts.com.
+The Kentucky Employees Health Plan utilizes Express Scripts 2008 National Preferred Formulary.
+As this formulary is subject to change throughout the year, you may request a copy by calling 877-597-7474 or by visiting Express Scripts' web site at www.express-scripts.com.

-Beginning April 1, 2006, the Kentucky Employees Health Plan will provide a benefit for certain over-thecounter (OTC) nicotine replacement therapies.
-This program will require active participation in an approved tobacco cessation program.
+The Kentucky Employees Health Plan provides a benefit for certain over-the-counter (OTC) nicotine replacement therapies.
+This program requires active participation in an approved tobacco cessation program.
 Participants in this program will receive a benefit for these therapies at an appropriate copayment.